Chart Color Schemes

 Oyster Bay - Como - Jannali features high concentrations of family households, with a higher-than-average median household size

 Family households account for 82.3% of all households, including 47.2% couples with children, 25.4% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 17.7%, with lone person households at 16.5% and group households making up 1.3%.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.8.
+Non-family households constitute the remaining 17.7%, with lone person households at 16.5% and group households comprising 1.3%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households